Trade Stock Indices

 • Forms after an extended move upward

-• This setup formation indicates that there'll be a reversal in market
+• This setup formation indicates that there will be a reversal in market

-• We sell when the price breaks-out below the neck-line: see below for the explanation.
+• We sell when price breaks-out below the neck-line: see below for the explanation.

 Double Tops candlesticks Setup tutoiral